Froillan123/Js-review-project/README.md

-# Javascript Review Project by Froillan Kim B. Edem
+# Javascript Review Project by Edem, Froillan Kim B.
 This project is a review of Javascript concepts, from beginner to advanced.